yawaramin/podb/README.md

 You will get this output:

 ```
-hello in French: 🔴
+hello in French: 🇺🇸 hello
-hello in Italian: 🔴
+hello in Italian: 🇺🇸 hello
 ```

-(The `🔴` emoji is used as a strong visual indicator that the translation is missing.)
+(The `🇺🇸` emoji is used as a prefix to indicate that the translation is missing and the `en` version is being used in its place.)

 ### Manage files